 It is Farz (abolish) on both the reciter and the listener to prostrate.
 They can perform Sajdah right after the end of that blessed verse or any time later.

-Avoid Talking While Reciting
+Avoid Talking While Reading the Holy Quran

 While reciting the Holy Book, it is important not to fall into distractions or to talk to anyone.
 It is disgraceful for the Holy Book to pause its recitation just for the worldly matter.

 However, you can complete a verse and close the book before continuing if you have to discuss something important.
 Also, it is compulsory to pause reciting the Holy Quran when one hears the voice of Azaan.

 Place the Quran at a Safe Place after Finishing